Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface

-Classical trajectories (CT) and TDWP calculations are performed by propagating the system on a potential energy surface (PES).
+Classical trajectories (CT) and TDWP calculations are performed by propagating the system on a PES.
 We make use of the Born–Oppenheimer static surface (BOSS) model, in which energy dissipation to the surface vibrations is neglected.
-The latter is justified by the large mismatch between H and W masses (m$_H$/m$_W$ =1/183.5), which is expected to make phonon excitations negligible at low surface temperatures and for the low incident energies considered in this work, $E_{\rm in }<1$~eV.
-Our model intentionally neglects also the energy dissipation towards the electrons at the surface.
-Its theoretical treatment in the quantum framework remains challenging~\cite{Bi2024,Bridge2024,Chen2025,Preston2025} and object of intense research at present.
-We defer this point for future research.
-The objective of the present work is the evaluation of the importance of quantum effects in the scattering of H at a W(110) model surface.
+Despite the large mismatch between H and W masses (m$_H$/m$_W$ =1/183.5), the kinetic energy that the projectile acquires when it approaches the surface can make phonon excitations important, as revealed by several authors doing classical dynamics simulations with different techniques, including the employment of modern ML-PES (see for example Refs.~\onlinecite{Becerra2020,Stark2023,Yang2025}).
+The latter effect is expected to be enhanced for the heavier isotopes of H. Our model also intentionally neglects energy dissipation to the surface electrons.
+Its theoretical treatment within the quantum framework remains challenging~\cite{Bi2024,Bridge2024,Chen2025,Preston2025} and is currently the subject of intense research.
+We defer this aspect to future work.
+The objective of the present study is to evaluate the importance of quantum effects in H scattering on a W(110) model surface.

 The PES~\cite{Galparsoro2016,Petuya2014} is based on density functional theory calculations performed with the PW91 exchange correlation functional that relies on the generalized gradient approximation.
-To interpolate the PES, we employ the corrugation-reducing procedure (CRP)~\cite{Busnengo2000,Olsen2002,Busnengo2008}, which has been widely applied in studies of atomic and diatomic molecular scattering on various metal surfaces~\cite{Kroes1999}.
-To propagate the wave packets on the PES, we use the MCTDH method, as implemented in the Heidelberg package~\cite{Beck2000}, which reduces the computational cost of quantum calculations by representing the wave function as a sum of Hartree products of nuclear orbitals.
+To interpolate the PES, we employ the corrugation-reducing procedure (CRP),~\cite{Busnengo2000,Olsen2002,Busnengo2008} which has been widely applied in studies of atomic and diatomic molecular scattering on various metal surfaces.~\cite{Kroes1999} To propagate the TDWP on the PES, we use the MCTDH method, as implemented in the Heidelberg package,~\cite{Beck2000} which reduces the computational cost of quantum calculations by representing the wave function as a sum of Hartree products of nuclear orbitals.
 To fully exploit this approximation and maximize computational efficiency, the PES must also be expressed in separable form.
 A sum-of-products representation is obtained using the POTFIT program\cite{Jackle1996} included in the Heidelberg package.
-Further details about the POTFIT procedure are given in section~\ref{sec:method-Q}.
+Further details about the POTFIT representation are given in section~\ref{sec:method-Q}.